chriswong-6/Homepage.github.io/_pages/about.md

 2024 Fall Phd application
 ======
-I expect to graduate in May 2024 and am looking for prospective Ph.D. programs for the fall of 2024.
+I expect to graduate in May 2024 and am looking for prospective Ph.D. programs in 2024 Fall.
 I also looking for research opportunities in the area of cloud computing, network or resilient/scalable system for volunteer.
 If you need RA, feel free to contact me via email.